-Due to the Kerr effect, high optical intensity in a medium (e.g. an optical fiber) causes a nonlinear phase delay which has the same temporal shape as the optical intensity.
-This can be described as a nonlinear change in the refractive index:
+Due to the Kerr effect, high optical intensity in a medium (e.g. an optical fiber) causes a nonlinear phase delay of the propagating light.
+That phase delay which has the same temporal shape as the optical intensity.
+In simple models, the effect is described as a nonlinear change in the refractive index:

 with the nonlinear index n2 and the optical intensity I. In the context of self-phase modulation, the emphasis is on the temporal dependence of the phase shift, whereas the transverse dependence for some beam profile leads to the phenomenon of self-focusing.